xorpaul/g10k/README.md

         which module of the Puppet environment to update, e.g. stdlib -moduledir string
-        allows overriding of Puppetfile specific moduledir setting, the folder in which Puppet modules will be extracted -puppetfile
+        allows overriding of Puppetfile specific moduledir setting, the folder in which Puppet modules will be extracted -outputname string
+        overwrite the environment name if -branch is specified -puppetfile
         install all modules from Puppetfile in cwd -puppetfilelocation string